rinku176/Hiring-Challenge-Build-in-Public/README.md

 - Science simulation activities

 By building this foundation well, you'll help us create a platform that makes learning more intuitive and engaging for students worldwide.

+>This is an excellent opportunity to showcase your skills while contributing to educational technology.
+All contributions will be publicly available, and any features or improvements that are incorporated into the project **will be credited to their creators**.

 ## **Licensing**